dr-matt-smith/php-symfony-5-book/00_content/part06_security/security6_twig.md

             </style>
 ```

 Next, let's define a `<nav>` element, so that **all** users see a link to the homepage on every page on the website (at least those that extend `base.html.twig`).
-We will also add a conditinal navigation link - to that users logged-in with `ROLE_ADMIN` can also see a link to the admin home page:
+We will also add a conditional navigation link - to that users logged-in with `ROLE_ADMIN` can also see a link to the admin home page:

 ```twig
     <nav>